fayizferosh/yosys-tcl-ui-report/README.md

 ## Day 5 - Advanced Scripting Techniques and Quality of Results (QoR) Generation (27/08/2023)

-Day 5 task is to run main synthesis in yosys, learn about procs and use it in an application level creating commands, write necesserary files required for OpenTimer tool such as .conf - .spef - .timing, write OpenTimer script, run OpenTimer STA, collect required data to form QoR from .results file generated from OpenTimer STA run & finally print the collected data in a tool standard QoR output format.
+Day 5's tasks are to run main synthesis in Yosys, learn about procs and use them at the application level, create commands, and write necessary files required for the OpenTimer tool, such as .conf - .spef - .timing, write an OpenTimer script, run an OpenTimer STA, and collect the required data to form QoR from .results file generated from OpenTimer STA run and finally print the collected data in a tool-standard QoR output format.

 ### Implementation

-I have sucessfully coded all the required elements to achieve Day 5 tasks and all the details of sub-task achieved are shown below.
+I have successfully coded all the required elements to achieve Day 5 tasks, and all the details of the sub-tasks achieved are shown below.

-#### Main yosys synthesis script dumping
+#### Main Yosys synthesis script dumping

-I have successfully written the code for main yosys synthesis script .ys file and dumped the script.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information are shown below.
+I have successfully written the code for the main Yosys synthesis script .ys file and dumped the script.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information are shown below.

 *Code*